 Trading in the financial market generally consists of buying and selling stocks, bonds, currencies, and other securities from different issuers.
 Many will agree that to be successful in this market; one needs a lot of experience, insights, and education.
 Trading is an exciting profession that also requires some skills as well as dedication and hard work.
 But one of the most important things to consider, especially if you're new to trading, is to know what type of trader you want to be.

 Are you more of a researcher?
 Do you think that fundamental analysis works best for you?
-Or maybe you’re good at identifying candlestick patterns?
-Perhaps you’re more of a short-term trader, and you want to master the art of technical analysis?
+You have read our candlestick patterns cheat sheet and now you're good at identifying them?
+Perhaps you're more of a short-term trader, and you want to master the art of technical analysis?

 Answering these questions once you decide to be a trader will help you determine what type of trading best fits your personality and how you handle risks.

 To help you identify the different types of trading available in the market, here are the top 5 financial market trading styles to learn about.

 Fundamental analysis is the study of a company's financial statements and reports to try and determine its value or worth.
 This method uses very old economic data, such as an earnings report that was published months ago.
 Unfortunately, this type of trading doesn’t typically rely on real-time information, unlike technical analysis, which focuses on using past price data to determine future price movement.

 This trading style is commonly recognized as the best choice for long-term investors who aren’t particular about being in the market every day.